Please see the following documents containing important information:

 Question: Is there a particular format for the recommendation letter?
 Will the recommender receive a prompt or any guidance in terms of the letter content?

 The recommendation should be written specifically for this scholarship.
-Do not use a letter that was written for another purpose for this scholarship.
+Do not use a letter that was written for another purpose.

 The recommender should be someone who knows you (the applicant) well and can speak to your character and potential to succeed in a study abroad or international degree-seeking program.
-The recommender will receive additional guidelines when they log in following receipt of their invitation to write a recommendation from the application system.
+The recommender will receive additional guidelines when they log in following receipt of their invitation from the application system to write a recommendation.

 Question: What is the format required for the resume?

 Answer: The resume must be written in English.
 While there is no specific format per se, the content of the resume should focus on your education, extracurricular activities, achievements, and leadership experience.
 Do NOT submit a Japanese-styled resume (rirekisho).